Seguin, Texas: Performing arts

 The Mid-Texas Symphony is the area's only professional orchestra.
 Performances occur in venues in both Comal and Guadalupe counties.
 In addition to a subscription series of six classical and pops concerts, MTS produces four free children's concerts each season: two in Seguin and two in New Braunfels.
 More than 3600 fourth- and fifth-grade students attend a free symphonic concert each season.
-The symphony was founded in 1978 by Anita Windecker, a music professor at Texas Lutheran University, with the support of leaders of both communities.
-In 2016, David Mairs marked his 20th season as music director of the Mid-Texas Symphony.
 As of 2021, the music director is Akiko Fujimoto.